 Active 101 built on adopted local and regional planning documents, capital improvement programs, and input from partner agencies and stakeholders, and evaluated projects intended to improve mobility across the county but that currently lack funding, coordination, or other resources to move forward.
 Through community engagement, stakeholder feedback, and collaboration with local jurisdictions, these projects were integrated into a cohesive north-south Priority Network with key supporting crossings designed to improve connections across US 101 and ensure a safer, more seamless experience for people walking, biking, and rolling.

-Following development of the Active 101 Priority Network, 6 projects were selected to advance into conceptual design to model how Active 101 projects can move into the next phases of design.
+Following development of the Active 101 Priority Network, six projects were selected to advance into conceptual design to model how Active 101 projects can move into the next phases of design.
 Five of the six projects are in SB 535 disadvantaged communities, which are low-income areas identified by the state of California based on environmental and socioeconomic factors, in alignment with the equity focus of Active 101.

 These projects include: